Nazariy995/ice-cream-api/README.md

 Ice Cream Management System API
 ===================

-The task is to create an interface for a Warehouse Manager, who will be using the system to manage ice cream trucks, view sales, and more.
+The task is to create an interface for a Warehouse Manager, who will be using the system to manage ice cream trucks, view sales, upload files, and more.

 ----------
 Features